-Although foreigners from different parts of the world make different kinds of errors in pronunciation, it is almost invariably those made by English speakers that are the object of fun, most likely because Americans make up the majority of the foreign visitors to Mexico.
+Although foreigners from different parts of the world make different kinds of errors in pronunciation, it is almost invariably those made by English speakers that are the object of fun, most likely because Americans make up the majority of the foreign visitors and foreign residents in Mexico and because English is the defacto second language spoken across the country.

 When caricaturing the Anglo-Saxon Spanish accent, it’s also common to use all verbs in the infinitive.
 This is more comic than accurate.
 Even though errors of conjugation are frequent, very few foreigners use all verbs in this way.
 I once heard an American tourist say “puedemos iremos?” for “can we go?”; but even then, he clearly knew that you don’t just apply verbs in their raw state.